on this page

 Get travel insurance to help with health care

 If you’re in another country and you need medical care, Medicare won’t cover you.
 It’s important to consider getting travel insurance, which can help you cover medical costs while you’re outside Australia.
-It’s also important to read the product disclosure statement of your insurance to ensure you’ve got coverage for what you need, such as Pandemic cover.
+It’s also important to read the product disclosure statement of your insurance to ensure you’ve got coverage for what you need.

 We have reciprocal health care agreements with 11 countries that mean you may get medically necessary care in their public hospitals.
 Even when travelling to these countries, you should get travel insurance.